 This fact sheet was compiled by Research Associate Elisa Shearer.

 Read the methodology.

-Find more in-depth explorations of cable news by following the links below.
+Find more in-depth explorations of audio and podcasting by following the links below:

 - For Local News, Americans Embrace Digital but Still Want Strong Community Connection, March 26, 2019